 KeyFit 30 has also removable canopy.
 When you attach the car seat to the stroller you can use both canopies (of the car seat and Viaro Stroller) so the baby is fully protected and shielded from sun and wind.
 Of course you can use only the car seat canopy if you want.

 If you decide to buy the Chicco Viaro Travel System the stroller and infant car seat will have the same color.
 If you buy the stroller and KeyFit separately, you can choose different or the same fashion for both pieces.
-If you want to read more about KeyFit 30 and its safety features click here.
+Don’t forget to read more about KeyFit 30 and its safety features.

 Chicco Viaro Stroller is suitable from 6 months.
 The regular seat is too big and doesn’t recline fully flat so it’s not suitable for newborn baby.
 Besides the backrest is not supportive enough for such a little baby.
 If you want to use Chicco Viaro from birth, you will need to add the infant car seat.